TikTok is “back” after a 14-hour shutdown. What is the way forward for SMBs?

 @authorksandersdiggs My small business and the ban. #smallbusiness #tiktokban #diggspublishing #bodysafety ♬ original sound – Author K Sanders Diggs

-Small businesses are already bracing for the potential ban taking a bite out of their revenue.
+Ahead of January 19, small businesses were already bracing for the potential ban taking a bite out of their revenue.
 According to Oxford Economics research, over 7 million businesses rely on TikTok, and 45% of SMBs consider the platform critical to their business’s existence.

 TikTok’s intuitive algorithm and potential virality are the platform’s key differentiators.
 SMBs benefit from TikTok both directly, through marketing efforts, or indirectly, through exposure.
 The same report highlights how TikTok helps businesses reach new audiences—73% reported at least moderate improvement.